saneku/Plume-traj/plume_forwtraj.md

 - `--figure-dpi` (default: `200`)
   DPI used for all figures.

+- `--map-extent WEST SOUTH EAST NORTH` (optional)
+  Override the map extent for all plots (west/south/east/north bounds).
+If omitted, the WRF domain bounds are used.

 - `--state-pickle` (optional)
   Path for a pickle file storing inputs and trajectories for re-plotting.